Training and Education Opportunities

 Instruction in Monitoring, Protocols, and Advanced Documentation in Clinical Trials (IMPACT)

-Have you completed basic instruction in clinical research but are looking for more?
-The Instruction in Monitoring, Procedures Documentation, and ClinicalTrials.gov (IMPACT) workshop series is designed for study team members who are ready for an intermediate level of training for clinical trials skills.
+The Instruction in Monitoring, Procedures Documentation and ClinicalTrials.gov (IMPACT) workshop series is designed for study team members who are ready for an intermediate level of training for clinical trials skills.
 Participants will learn critical clinical research skills through a group learning environment and hands-on skills practice.
 Maximum benefit will be gained by attending all three sessions, but it is not required.

 This series is brought to you by the Michigan Institute for Clinical & Health Research (MICHR) and the Clinical Trial Support Office (CTSO).